 - Pharmacy: The FP95 form can be used to buy PPC directly at pharmacies registered to sell the PPC

-If you live in Scotland, Wales or Northern Ireland, you don't need a PPC, as your prescription is free of charge.
+If you live in Scotland, Wales or Northern Ireland, you don't need a PPC, because your prescription is free of charge.

-EPS is making it easier to get your prescription
+Electronic Prescription Service makes it easier to get your asthma medicines

-The EPS is a free NHS service designed to make it easier for you to get your asthma medicines.
-It allows your GP to send your repeat prescriptions electronically to a pharmacy of your choice so you don’t have to worry about using paper prescriptions or making trips to your GP surgery to collect them.
+The Electronic Prescription Service (EPS) is a free NHS service.
+It means your GP can send your repeat prescriptions electronically to a pharmacy of your choice.
+So you don’t have to worry about using paper prescriptions or making trips to your GP surgery to collect them.